Valve Selection 101: What You Should Know

 Understanding Flow

 A valve’s ultimate responsibility is to control flow.
 Flow is defined as a fluid’s movement in a steady and continuous way through your system.
 As a fluid or gas flows, it moves from a higher pressure to a lower pressure.
-Typically, flow is measured in flowmeters, and is recorded in terms of a ratio of distance or volume per unit of time (e.g., meters per second, gallons per day, liters per minute, etc.).
+Typically, flow is measured in flowmeters and recorded in terms of a ratio of distance or volume per unit of time (e.g., meters per second, gallons per day, liters per minute, etc.).

 Valves permit flow based on factors including the diameter of its end connection and the valve’s flow path.
 To help understand a valve’s ability to control flow, manufacturers typically provide a flow coefficient, or Cv, along with the supplied valve.
 A higher Cv means a higher flow rate, but a higher Cv is not necessarily beneficial—depending on the valve type and application, some valves may come with a Cv of near zero.